cloudemu

 Layer 2: Driver Interfaces

-Each service category defines a minimal Go interface that all providers must implement:
+Each service category defines a minimal Go interface that all providers implement:

 // compute/driver/driver.go